 How unspeakably horrifying the infernal destruction must have been.
 How beautiful that spot is today, with the ruins preserved as an ongoing memorial of those who perished, and the lush Caribbean foliage and mountain providing a stunning backdrop for a tragic story.

 I agree with Keaton; beauty is never without pain, and in fact, often comes as a direct result of some sort of suffering.
-It’s a paradox never adequately explained by human logic, which is one reason I believe the understanding of it lies in a divine mystery we’re not capable of fully understanding.
+It’s a paradox never adequately explained by human logic, which is one reason I believe the understanding of it lies hidden in a divine mystery we’re not fully capable of comprehending.
 We are, however, capable of treasuring the gifts that come out of tragedy, even as we acknowledge and commemorate those who were injured or lost.